-- 33. It is also possible for there to be a novation, in which case the original contract is discharged, and a new contract with a different purchaser entered into.
+- 35. It is also possible for there to be a novation, in which case the original contract is discharged, and a new contract with a different purchaser entered into.
 This requires the vendor to consent to both the cancellation of the original contract and the creation of the new contract.
 Consent may be inferred from the behaviour of the vendor, but a normal nomination situation is unlikely to be regarded as a novation.
-See, for example, Karangahape Road International Village Ltd v Holloway [1989] 1 NZLR 83 (HC) and Stonne Ltd v Ronyx Holdings Ltd (2005) 7 NZCPR 18 (HC). - 34.
-If what has occurred is a novation of the contract (see [33]), there will be no implications under the land sale rules for the original purchaser.
+See, for example, Karangahape Road International Village Ltd v Holloway [1989] 1 NZLR 83 (HC) and Stonne Ltd v Ronyx Holdings Ltd (2005) 7 NZCPR 18 (HC). - 36.
+If what has occurred is a novation of the contract (see [35]), there will be no implications under the land sale rules for the original purchaser.
 This is because their interest in the land is not disposed of it simply ceases to exist when the original contract is discharged.
-The purchaser under the new contract will acquire the land under the rules discussed in this QWBA. - 35.
+The purchaser under the new contract will acquire the land under the rules discussed in this QWBA. - 37.
 The following two examples illustrate when land is acquired under s CB 15B where there is a nomination (Example | Tauira 3), and when there is an assignment of contractual rights (Example | Tauira 4).
-They also note when the 2-year period for the bright-line test starts.
-See QB xx/xx for more detailed guidance on the bright-line start date.